robweber/octoprint-java-lib/README.md

 ##Required Libs

 The json-simple library is required to encode/decode JSON objects.
-I'll include a maven file if I get around to it but for now here is the link: https://github.com/fangyidong/json-simple
+If you don't want to use maven here is a link: https://github.com/fangyidong/json-simple

 ##How to Use It